steadylearner/chatgpt/blogs/How to use ChatGPT with Go.md

 ## Make a binary file for the CLI

-With Go, you can easily make a CLI binary you can easily use with your console.
+With Go, you can easily make a CLI binary file you can easily use with your console.

 Use these commands.